Managing toddler tantrums gently and effectively…without losing your mind!

 The other important thing to remember when it comes to smacking is that just because you aren’t smacking your child, it doesn’t mean there should be a lack of discipline or consequences for behaviour and I think that is probably one of the difficulties some people have with moving away from “smacking” is… what is the alternative?

-All you need to do is type in a key word describing the behaviour you are looking for and a whole heap of strategies will come up.
+All you need to do is type in a keyword describing the behaviour you are looking to address and a whole heap of strategies will come up.

 If you don’t see results after a week, try a different strategy.

-For people who prefer an app, we have also recently released our app “Parenting Therapy” which features the 30 best strategies – the ones that parents most commonly ask for.
+For people who prefer an app, we have also released our “Parenting Therapy” app which features the 30 best strategies – the ones that parents most commonly ask for.

-We have just launched our in-home consulting service.
+For extra support, we also offer in-home consulting.
 So, if parents feel they need some extra help, we can come to visit them in their home, discuss the behaviour that is concerning them, work with them and their family to create an individualised plan with tools and strategies to meet their specific needs, and support them with phone calls and emails as they work to overcome their behaviour challenges.